-Hornsea produced some of the most innovative and creative ceramics for the British Pottery Industry over thirty years.
-The main designer was John Clappison, who featured in one of my other books, was the designer that brought Hornsea to the forefront of British design with his new shapes, printing techniques and understanding of the market.
+Hornsea produced some of the most innovative and creative ceramics for the British Pottery Industry over fifty years.
+The main designer John Clappison, who featured in one of my other books, was the designer that brought Hornsea to the forefront of British design with his new shapes, printing techniques and understanding of the market.

 Hornsea Pottery, whilst not known by some collectors of twentieth century design, has a growing and dedicated collectors group.
 Watch this space.

-Andrew CaseyStudied at the Leeds College of Art and the University of East London
+Studied at the Leeds College of Art and the University of East London

 Andrew is a practicing artist and has exhibited his work both in London and locally at the Denis Taplin Gallery in Woodbridge, the Pond Gallery in Snape and the Upstairs Gallery in Beccles.